-Heartwarming In Hindsight: The second story arc involves Mitchell marrying a gay couple in City Hall, despite same-sex marriage not being legal in New York in 2004, when that issue was written.
-In 2011, New York actually did become one of the first states in the Union (at the time of this writing, one of just seventeen) to legalize same-sex marriage.
+Heartwarming in Hindsight: The second story arc involves Mitchell marrying a gay couple in City Hall, despite same-sex marriage not being legal in New York in 2004, when that issue was written.
+In 2011, New York actually did become the seventh US state to legalize same-sex marriage.

 I Am Not Shazam: Hundred's alter ego is not "Ex Machina"; the name is a play on his powers.

 Suzanne kills Mitchell's mother and says "I'm doing...
 I'm doing the right thing."

 Kremlin has incriminating evidence against Mitchell, and a gun in his hand.
 After pointing the gun at his own head and threatening he can pull the trigger faster than Mitchell can finish saying "Jam", Mitchell finds out he hasn't told anyone about the evidence.
 Instead of saying "jam", he says "Bang".
 With Kremlin dead, Mitchell says "What have I done to you Kremlin?" and cries.